hsuonsivu/hsupublic/3d-models/README.md

 ### bedcontrollerpart.scad

 A plastic part of my bed controller broke, here is a new one.
-Unfortunately I do not know the bed brand, but it seems to be from Germany.
+The bed brand is Tempur, but it seems that the mattress is the only thing made by Tempur, the motor bed seems to be from Germany.

 ![Bed controller spare part openscad](bedcontrollerpart.png)
 ![Bed controller spare part in use](bedcontrollerpart.jpg)